devnationworld/resources/README.md

 [React performance optimization tips.](https://dev.to/harshdand/react-performance-optimization-tips-4238) In this post, Harsh looks into how we can improve the performance of React apps that need to render a lot of components on the screen.
 [DEVTO]

 ## Learning
+[GitLab offering free certification until April 31.](https://www.reddit.com/r/git/comments/mv3od9/gitlab_offering_free_certification_until_april_31/) The link to a Reddit thread provides further context - individual GitLab users who earn GitLab Certified Associate certification receive a certification logo they can share on social media to showcase their accomplishments.
+This helps highlight to colleagues and employers their foundational knowledge of how to use GitLab, and their capacity for growth in gaining additional GitLab skills going forward.
+[REDDIT]

+[Which AWS certification should you take first?
+The definitive answer.](https://www.thedevcoach.co.uk/which-aws-certification-first/) This article covers the certifications, their structure, and which certification to take first.
+[THEDEVCOACH]

+[IBM tries to tempt devs to eat its Qiskit, feeds them certification for quantum systems.](https://devclass.com/2021/03/29/ibm-claims-a-first-with-developer-certification-for-quantum-systems/) The IBM Quantum Developer Certification is a 60-question certification exam offered on the Pearson VUE computer-based test platform.
+Unsurprisingly, those who pass the exam will have demonstrated experience using IBM’s Qiskit to create and execute quantum code for IBM quantum computers and simulators.
+The exam is available globally, but currently appears to be available only in English.
+[DEVCLASS]

+[Absolute start in machine learning.](https://www.hebergementwebs.com/news/absolute-start-in-machine-learning) A useful post to help you get started in machine learning.
+[HEBERGEMENTWEBS]

 [What are low-code databases?](https://venturebeat.com/2021/02/15/what-are-low-code-databases/) What are some use cases for low-code databases and who are the main providers of low-code databases?
 VentureBeat share some of the answers.
 [VENTUREBEAT]

 [Learn easier & faster with side-effect learning.](https://www.youtube.com/watch?v=kqVpbwCaYlI)  Sometimes the best way to learn is by accident.
 And some accidents can be...arranged.
 [YOUTUBE]